 Active practice doesn't have to take hours.
 You don't need fancy tools, software, or money to do it.

 All you need is a desire to improve your English and the willingness to challenge yourself to use new expressions in different contexts.
-You can always ask native speakers for feedback using tools like HiNative.

 Perfect!
 Your guide is on its way.
 (Check your email)